Suzhou65/Status4HaH/README.md

 - Google account needed, sign in using App passwords.
 - Receiver mail address is unlimited.

-First time running mail alert function, it will check configuration file.
-If mail configuration not found, it will return string ```Mail configuration not found, please initialize.```
+The first time you run the mail alert function, it will check the configuration file.
+If the mail configuration is not found, it will return a string ```Mail configuration not found, please initialize.```
 ### Telegram alert
 - Using Telegram Bot, contect [BotFather](https://t.me/botfather) create new Bot accounts.
 - HTTP ```API Token``` and ```chat id``` are needed.
-- If the chat channel wasn't create, Telegram API will return ```HTTP 400 Bad Request```, you need to start chat channel including that Bot.
+- If the chat channel wasn't created, the Telegram API will return ```HTTP 400 Bad Request```.
+You need to start the chat channel, including that bot.

-First time running Telegram alert function, it will check configuration file.
-If Telegram Bot configuration not found, it will return string ```Telegram configuration not found, please initialize.```
+The first time you run the Telegram alert function, it will check the configuration file.
+If Telegram Bot configuration is not found, it will return the string ```Telegram configuration not found, please initialize.```
 ## Configuration file
 - Status4HaH store configuration as JSON format file.
 - Configuration file named ```status4hah.config.json```.